 “At the time I was looking for an e-bike that would suit me,” Gabriel said.
 “I found out, however, that most of those available in the market were kind of inadequate.
 Aside from being too small, they weren't fast enough, and they didn't last far enough.
 I decided if I want an e-bike as I imagined it, I would have to build it."

 This is where Harry came in.
-Harry have been working on e-bikes and scooters for years.
+Harry has been working on e-bikes and scooters for years.
 Like Gabriel, he also wanted a more powerful e-bike.
 There were many false stops and starts before they finally got to where they wanted to be.
 Mon's bike, for instance, had several iterations before it became what it is today.

 For those worried that the bikes wouldn’t run during rainy days, Mon said that both e-bikes have been tried and tested in different weather conditions.
 As long as you keep the controller safe from floodwater, the e-bikes would be fine.